Thermally accessible broadband soliton microcombs in silicon carbide enabled by dynamic polarization control: Results

 To investigate the thermal compensation mechanism, we perform experiments using both obliquely polarized and purely TE-polarized pumps near 1548 nm, where a TM resonance is close to the TE resonance.
 The TE resonance at the shorter wavelength (green) serves as the comb mode, while the TM resonance (red), separated by 4.5 GHz, functions as the cooling mode.

 The experimental setup consists of a tunable continuous-wave (CW) laser amplified by an erbium-doped fiber amplifier (EDFA), with a band-pass filter employed to suppress amplified spontaneous emission (ASE) noise.
-Following polarization adjustment via a polarization controller, the light is edge-coupled into the microresonator.
-The on-chip pump power is maintained at 23 dBm, with an input coupling loss of 4 dB.
-The output light is split into three paths: the first is directed to an optical spectrum analyzer (OSA) for recording the comb spectra; the second is sent to a photodetector connected to an oscilloscope for monitoring the transmission; and the third passes through an optical filter for pump rejection, allowing a second photodetector to isolate and monitor the generated comb power.
+Following polarization adjustment via a polarization controller (PC), the light is edge-coupled into the microresonator.
+The on-chip pump power is maintained at 200 mW, with an input coupling loss of 4 dB.
+The output light is split into three paths: the first is directed to an optical spectrum analyzer (OSA) for recording the comb spectra; the second is sent to a photodetector connected to an oscilloscope for monitoring the transmission; and the third passes through an optical filter for pump rejection, allowing a second photodetector to monitor the generated comb power.
 To ensure robustness, statistical analysis is performed over 100 consecutive pump frequency sweeps.
+The comb power traces are constructed by combining forward sweeps (capturing the MI and soliton steps) with backward sweeps (defining the full SER).